AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/manage-group-statuses/create-or-edit-a-group-status.md

 title: Create or edit a group status
 description: As a group administrator, you can create custom statuses for a group that you manage.
 This helps to eliminate the need for dozens of company-wide custom statuses and allows more autonomy in your group hierarchies.
 author: Caroline
-feature: "System Setup and Administration, People Teams and Groups"
+feature: System Setup and Administration, People Teams and Groups
 role: Admin
+exl-id: 75018e0e-ff74-4afb-9a99-34bbb39b6e14
 ---
 # Create or edit a group status

 As a group administrator, you can create custom statuses for a group that you manage.
 This helps to eliminate the need for dozens of company-wide custom statuses and allows more autonomy in your group hierarchies.